RaspAP/raspap-docs/docs/manual.md

 ```

 ## Control scripts
 RaspAP uses several shell scripts to manage various aspects of the application, including `hostapd` logging and `raspapd`, the RaspAP control service.
-Move these scripts to their correct locations
-with the following:
+Move these scripts to their destinations with the following:

 ```
 sudo mv installers/*log.sh /etc/raspap/hostapd